m4heshd/better-sqlite3-multiple-ciphers/docs/api.md

 ### .rekey(*Buffer*) -> number

-Provide the key needed for re-encryption of the database.
+Encrypts or re-encrypts the database using provided key.
 Use this instead of `PRAGMA rekey` when your key is a binary byte array which could lead to a string which is not accepted by `PRAGMA rekey`.
-It directly uses the [sqlite3_rekey](https://www.zetetic.net/sqlcipher/sqlcipher-api/#sqlite3_rekey) function.
+It directly uses the underlying [`sqlite3_rekey()`](https://utelle.github.io/SQLite3MultipleCiphers/docs/configuration/config_capi/#functions-sqlite3_rekey-and-sqlite3_rekey_v2) function.

-Before using this function you first need to use the key function to unlock the database.
+If the database is already encrypted, it requires you to decrypt the database first.

 It returns the result of sqlite3_rekey or throws an error.